Friendship, Indiana: History

 There are multiple stories about how Friendship obtained its name, the following are a couple of stories.

 Originally named Paul Town after Daniel F. Paul, an early settler who opened a general store in his residence.
 The village's mail was being sent to Ballstown in Ripley County, Indiana, the village was then renamed to Hart's Mill after the Harts, William, Robert, and Hiram.
 Using this name the village's mail was being sent to Hartsville, in Decatur County, IN.
 The townspeople then decided upon Friendship, after the “Friendship Lodge” The Masonic Lodge F.& A.M. #68 (smith p.
 59).

 On February 3, 1837, a post office named Harts Mill was established, with Hiram A. Hart as the first postmaster.
 On July 5, 1849, William Hart laid out the village, and establish the settlement's name for his family.
 On January 14, 1868, Friendship was the new name for the post office.
 WPA files state that the postmaster thought that the locals were quietly friendly, although others say it was so named because Friendship built the settlement.

 Tourism and events

 Twice a year, the National Muzzle Loading Rifle Association holds major shoots in the community.
 During the months of June and September (2nd full weekend through the 3rd full weekend), to coincide with the NMLRA shoots, Friendship hosts Indiana's most distinctive open-air flea market event.
 Vendors from around the country, but especially from the "tri-state" area of Ohio, Kentucky, and Indiana participate.
 The flea market is in two sections, one in town and the other on the other side of the Walter Cline gun range.

 Laughery Creek offers open access to kayaking, tubing, canoeing, and fishing (with Indiana fishing license).

 The National Muzzle Loading Rifle Association (NMLRA), established in 1933, offers camping, and shooting range (with membership).
 The NMLRA also owns the Rand House Museum in John Linsey Rand House.

-Downtown Friendship is home to The Old Mill Campground and Flea Market.
-The Old Mill hosts a flea market and is used for camping in spring, summer, and fall.

-Due to its position on the thirty mile drive from Lawrenceburg, Aurora, Rising Sun, Florence (IN), Vevay, and Madison, Friendship has become a common beginning and stopping points for motorcycle and ATV benefit rides.